Cushion Options and Characteristics

 What's below and behind the cushions?

-Details about our webbing suspension: It consists of two layers of high-quality, resilient, full-width synthetic webbing affixed to a sturdy oak frame.
+Details about our webbing suspension, which provides softer support below the seat cushions: It consists of two layers of high-quality, full-width synthetic webbing affixed to a sturdy oak frame.On top of that goes a layer of extra-heavy-duty olefin fabric, with a band of resilient webbing at the rear, and with coarse-textured surface facing up, to resist slipping on the part of the cushions that rest on this suspension.
 This frame is separate from the main sofa frame and is easy to lift out for adjustments, for repair, or for disassembling the frame for moving.
-(We can send you a sample of this webbing material at no charge on request.)
+To see how that suspension is constructed, click on the link just above, and scroll to near the bottom of the page.
+We can send you a sample of the webbing material at no charge on request.
 If at any time you want greater firmness and/or higher support, old towels or other material could be inserted between the upper and lower levels of the webbing.
 The webbing suspension is covered by our standard ten-year warranty.
 NOTE: If you are ordering without having had a chance to come to our showroom, or without trying our sample cushion platform, keep in mind that you can easily convert from one kind of base to the other: You could get the standard firm base at first, and (if it still seems too firm after a couple of weeks) order the webbing suspension later, and simply lift the firm base out of the frame and replace it with the webbing suspension.

 To return to Comfy 1 home page, click here.